groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/dataexception/_index.md

 ```

-Initializes a new instance of the com.groupdocs.assembly.system.data.DataException class with the specified string.
+Initializes a new instance of the [DataException](../../com.groupdocs.assembly.system.data/dataexception) class with the specified string.

 **Parameters:**
 | Parameter | Type | Description |